FriedbergLab/GOThresher/manual.md

 ## An expanded explanation of GOThresher

 #### Glossary:
++ _Aspect_: The Gene Ontology comprises three apects: Molecular Function, Biological Process, and Cellular Component. these are also known as Categories in teh Gene Ontology.
+Each protein may have one or more annotations from each category.
+Fror more information see: [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3037419/)
+    + _Molecular function_ is defined as the biochemical activity (including specific binding to ligands or structures) of a gene product.
+    + _Biological process_ refers to a biological objective to which the gene or gene product contributes.
+A process is accomplished via one or more ordered assemblies of molecular functions
+    + _Cellular component_ refers to the place in the cell where a gene product is active

 + _Information content_: the information content (IC) of a GO term is a numerical representation of how specific that term is.
 The term ["Catalytic Activity"](https://www.ebi.ac.uk/QuickGO/term/GO:0003824) has a lower information content than ["Hydrolase activity"](https://www.ebi.ac.uk/QuickGO/term/GO:0016787) which, in turn, has a lower information content than ["Alpha Amylase Activity"](https://www.ebi.ac.uk/QuickGO/term/GO:0004556).
 The inforamtion content is calculates as `IC = -log(P(i))` where `P(i)` is the frequency of the GO term `i` in the corpus.
-For further reading see: [[1]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000443)
+For further reading see: [[2]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000443).
 + _References_: a "Reference" is the source of the annotation: that can be a paper with a PubmedID used to identify it, or a knowledgebase such as Reactome
-+ _Wyatt_Clark_:
++ _Wyatt_Clark_: Wyatt Clark one of two ways if calculating the information conent of a term.
+Here a term's IC is calculated by treating the Gene Ontolgoy as a bayesian network, with each  as defined in [[3]]().

 #### Command line options expanded

 + `--cutoff_prot=n`
 If a reference annottates nore that `n` proteins, do not include it's annotations in the analysis.
-This is because we have observed that annotations coming from references annotating many proteins tend to have a low information content [[2]](https://journals.plos.org/ploscompbiol/article/authors?id=10.1371/journal.pcbi.1003063)
+This is because we have observed that annotations coming from references annotating many proteins tend to have a low information content [[4]](https://journals.plos.org/ploscompbiol/article/authors?id=10.1371/journal.pcbi.1003063)

 + `--cutoff_attn=n`
 Similar to the above, only removing annotations from a reference that provide more than a certain number of annotations.